Defending Prismacolor Soft-Core Colored Pencils - An Artist & Teacher Speaks Out

 It is unwise for beginners to purchase super-premium pencils at the start.

-There is not one brand of colored pencil that works for every genre and every technique at every scale.
+There is not one best brand of colored pencil that works for every genre and every technique at every scale.

-They are an entry level, artist grade pencil which facilitates learning while allowing you to explore different genres and scales.
+They’re an entry level, artist grade pencil which facilitates learning while allowing you to explore different genres and scales.
 They are chameleon pencils and they’re financially accessible.

 This is why I disagree with KraftyKassie95 from Facebook